BlakeTacklind/Tile-Creator/README.md

 * Walls under doors are still walls.
 Remove the wall that is directly underneath it or rename it to not start with `wall`
 * It's dumb software, something like the layer name `corridoor` has `door` and will try to create a door LOS
+* I have occasionally seen the definition somewhat shifted.
+Use `-x` and `-y` options to fix it in these cases

 ## Future Work